2021 Houston Astros season: American League Championship Series vs. Boston Red Sox

 The ALCS Game 6 featured a rematch of Game 2 starters Luis Garcia for the Astros and Nathan Eovaldi for the Red Sox.
-The Astros got on the board first with an RBI double deep to center field from Yordan Álvarez.
-Kiké Hernández appeared to be in position to catch Álvarez' batted ball, but the ball bounced off his arm just below the glove and dropped to the ground for the two-base hit.
+The Astros got on the board first with an RBI double deep to center field from Yordan Alvarez.
+Kiké Hernández appeared to be in position to catch Alvarez' batted ball, but the ball bounced off his arm just below the glove and dropped to the ground for the two-base hit.
 Garcia allowed no hits until the sixth inning, when Hernández tripled with two outs.
 Baker removed Garcia, who left to a standing ovation from the fans.
 His 5 2/3 no-hit innings equaled Brandon Backe's club record for a postseason contest; Backe also started with 5 2/3 no-hit innings in the 2004 NLDS.
-The Astros got another run in the sixth on a double play that scored Álvarez from 3rd to make it 2–0 Houston.
+The Astros got another run in the sixth on a double play that scored Alvarez from 3rd to make it 2–0 Houston.
 In the seventh, Boston encountered their best chance to score with runners at first and third and one out following Alex Verdugo's single.
 Kendall Graveman struck out pinch-hitter Travis Shaw; at that instant, Maldonado threw perfectly to Carlos Correa, covering second, to catch Verdugo attempting to steal for an inning-ending double play.
 Kyle Tucker added insurance runs in the eighth with a three-run home run off reliever Adam Ottavino.
 Ryan Pressly closed the game in the ninth to defeat the Red Sox, 5–0, capturing the Astros' third pennant in the last five seasons.

 The ALCS win brought Baker his first AL pennant.
 Thus, Baker became the ninth manager in major league history to win a pennant in both the American and National Leagues, having first won in 2002.